A petition to prevent cuts to therapy for adults with eating disorders has so far gained more than 2,500 signatures.

-Gabriella was once an inpatient in the Avalon service at Springfield Hospital, where therapy will be reduced from 1.1 to 0.2 hours.
+Gabriella was once an inpatient in the Avalon service at Springfield Hospital, where therapy will be reduced from 1.1 to 0.2 hours per week.

 Day unit therapies will be reduced to allow only three out of 10 patients to receive individual therapy and two key psychotherapy groups have been cut.

-Psychodrama provision has also been removed after being part of the programme for 19 years.
+Psychodrama provision has been removed after being part of the programme for 19 years.

 The South West London and St George’s Mental Health Trust said that the changes were in line with guidelines from the National Institute for Clinical Excellence.